ThomasAubert/ReferencePythonPackage/main_package/README.md

 - [pyment package](https://pypi.org/project/pyment/)

 ## Building a python package
+### First setup
-1. Create a repository and clone in a well suited local directory
+1. Create a repository and clone in a well suited local directory.
-2.
+2. Create a 'normal' directory with the name of your Python package.
+3. Inside this directory create a Python directory (package) with the same name.
+4. Create an init file inside the Python package.

+The 'normal' directory will have all the top level files and the Python package.
+Repeat step 3 and 4 to create subpackages inside the main package.

+### Making it installable
+1. Create the setup.py
+2. run ```pip install -e <absolute or relative path to package directory>```

+### Persisting dependencies